ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/azure-queue.markdown

 ---

-* This article focuses on how to create an Azure Queue Storage ETL task using from using the Client API.
+* This article focuses on how to create an Azure Queue Storage ETL task using the Client API.
   To define an Azure Queue Storage ETL task from the Studio, see [Studio: Azure Queue Storage ETL Task](../../../../studio/database/tasks/ongoing-tasks/azure-queue-storage-etl).
   For an **overview of Queue ETL tasks**, see [Queue ETL tasks overview](../../../../server/ongoing-tasks/etl/queue-etl/overview).